aquino35/GroupTortureProject/README.md

-A group torture project designed by Yousef Salaman
+A Logic Circuit Simulator designed by Yousef Salaman

 Project Description: